Xstar97/website/docs/manual/apps-and-services/apps-and-services.md

 # Apps and Services That I currently run

-I run two baremetal servers and this list updates daily automatically :)
+This list updates daily automatically using a custom n8n workflow that I crafted. :)

 **Mew Scale Server**: networking